 For God knew his people in advance, and he chose them to become like his Son, so that his Son would be the firstborn among many brothers and sisters. – Romans 8:29 (NLT, emphasis added)

 As Christians, we focus a lot of our attention on the fact that we are now sons and daughters of God.
 But how much time do we spend discussing the fact that we just inherited a whole lot of siblings?
 We are brothers and sisters in Christ.
 All of us.
 Even those of us who attend different churches and are a part of different denominations.
 All those who bow the knee to Jesus and make Him Lord of their life will one day be in eternity.
 Together.
 Forever.
 And the non-salvation issues we chose to fight about here on earth will be a distant memory.

 God’s love works through us…

 So what about the “unloveable”?
 What about the ones that are sometimes difficult to love?
 How much more should we choose to show them love?
 After all, you were lost once.
 You were an enemy of God lost in your sin.
-And He demonstrated His love for us by sending His Son to die on the cross.
-Jesus laid down His life for us even when we were “unloveable.”
+And He demonstrated His love for you by sending His Son to die on the cross.
+Jesus laid down His life for you even when you were “unloveable.”